Library Law Resources

 This webinar will be a general review of the basic provisions of the Fair Labor Standards Act.
 The speaker will discuss how to determine if an employee is exempt or non-exempt and what those determinations mean for the government employer.
 Among the topics of commonly misunderstood provisions the speaker will explore are the use of employee volunteers, guidelines for using interns, how to properly provide for the use of comp time, and under what conditions overtime must be paid.

 The Indiana State Library will make all reasonable modifications to policies and programs to ensure that people with disabilities have an equal opportunity to enjoy all of its programs, services, and activities.
-If you require an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity of the Indiana State Library, please contact Sylvia Watson (Sywatson@library.IN.gov or (317) 232-3735) in advance of the webinar in which you would like to participate.
-Alternatively, you can contact Matt Dusing, the Indiana State Library’s ADA Coordinator, (Room W-161, 402 West Washington Street; Indianapolis, IN 46204; (317) 233-3246; email@example.com).
+If you require an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in this program, service, or activity of the Indiana State Library, please contact Sylvia Watson sywatson@library.IN.gov / (317)232-3735) in advance of the event.
+Alternatively, you can contact Faye Brookins, the Indiana State Library’s ADA Coordinator, Room W-161, 402 West Washington Street, Indianapolis, IN 46204; 317-233-3246; FBrookins@spd.IN.gov.
 Notice of a needed accommodation should be provided as soon as possible to allow time for the State Library to arrange for the accommodation; however, notice of a needed accommodation must be provided to one of the above contacts no later than 48 hours in advance.